Table of Contents

 Evolution of Panchayati Raj

-The evolution of the Panchayati Raj in India has been a journey of constitutional reforms and policy changes aimed at strengthening local self-government and empowering rural communities.
-The roots of the Panchayati Raj can be traced back to ancient times when local assemblies called Panchayats played a significant role in village governance.
-However, it was with the passage of the 73rd Constitutional Amendment Act in 1992 that Panchayati Raj gained constitutional status in India.
+The evolution of Panchayati Raj in India has been a journey of constitutional reforms aimed at strengthening local self-government and empowering rural communities.
+While local assemblies called Panchayats have existed since ancient times, the 73rd Constitutional Amendment Act of 1992 granted Panchayati Raj constitutional status, defining its framework, powers, and functions.

 Balwant Rai Mehta Committee & Panchayati Raj